 Young bottletree needs about 20 to 30 gallons water

 When it is young, a bottletree needs about 20 to 30 gallons each time it is watered.
 But the soil shouldn’t be continuously wet six days a week.
-The roots need a chance to breathe after the tree is watered.
+The roots need a chance to breathe.

 Q: The new growth on the bottletree I bought in 2018 is dying (crusty), starting a month or so ago.
 After talking to the local nursery, I increased the watering and soaked it for about an hour, and it now looks worse.
 I’m watering six days a week, and each time the tree is getting 22 gallons.